 Editor's note - This is a brief biography, mostly of Edward Jacob Van Horn, written by his daughter, Ruth Van Horn Snyder, probably in the early 1990s.
 It seems to end a little abruptly, but it's not known if any text is missing.
 Notes in [brackets] were added by Ruth's daughter Carol McGann.
-The portrait of Edward seen here was taken at Walker Studio in Bowling Green, OH, prior to his move to Southern California.
+The portrait of Edward was made in Ohio, prior to his move to Southern California.

 Perhaps it would help to fill out the family tree if I were to write what I remember about those I have met or what I have been told.